Skip to content

-Whether you have never gotten around to seeing Dublin Zoo or you fancy trying out something a little different (did someone say kayaking down the River Liffey?); there is something to keep a smile on the face of every family member during a weekend in Dublin!
+Whether you have never gotten around to seeing Dublin Zoo or you fancy trying out something a little different (did someone say kayaking down the River Liffey?), there are endless things to do in Dublin with family that will keep everyone entertained during a weekend getaway.

 Day 1 in Dublin